the-turing-way/the-turing-way/book/website/welcome.md

 *Welcome to The Turing Way guides to reproducible, ethical and collaborative data science.*

 _The Turing Way_ is an open source and community-led project.
-We involve and support a diverse community of contributors to make data science accessible, comprehensible, and hence, more effective for everyone.
+We involve and support a diverse community of contributors to make data science accessible, comprehensible and effective for everyone.
 Our goal is to provide all the information that researchers and data scientists in academia, industry and the public sector need at the start of their projects to ensure that they are easy to reproduce at the end.

 ```{note}